mjsanders/SIP/README.md

-This is a small demo script to tweak SIP using DeployStudio see blog post at www.lai.nl/blog and script itself
+This is a small demo script to tweak SIP using DeployStudio see blog post at https://www.lai.nl/tag/blog/ and script itself...

 Maurits Sanders
 ======